synacktiv/bip/doc/general/archi.rst

-to go through this method, Bip objects which are typed should have a ``type`` property which should allow to get their type and the methods :meth:`~bip.base.BipType.FromC` and :meth:`~bip.base.BipType.get_at` should allow to get easily the correct value.
+to go through this method, Bip objects which are typed should have a ``type`` property which should allow to get their type and the methods :meth:`~bip.base.BipType.FromC` and :meth:`~bip.base.BipType.get_at` should allow to get the correct value easily.
-However when scriptting it is often interesting to look at the type of an object, more information about types and the different classes which represent them can be found in the :ref:`doc-bip-base-type` documentation.
-Here is a small example of how to look at the types, we start with a :class:`~bip.base.BTypeStruct` and look at the members, if a member is pointer (:class:`~bip.base.BTypePtr`) we look at the subtype pointed.
+However when scripting it is often interesting to look at the type of an object, more information about types and the different classes which represent them can be found in the :ref:`doc-bip-base-type` documentation.
+Here is a small example of how to look at the types, we start with a :class:`~bip.base.BTypeStruct` and look at the members, if a member is a pointer (:class:`~bip.base.BTypePtr`) we look at the subtype pointed.

 .. code-block:: pycon